dreamchef/obsidian-wiki/waterfall approach.md

 #software-development #paradigm

-# Waterfall approach
-on each step, the previous one is frozen
+type of systems development lifecycle where on each step, the previous one is frozen

-## Steps
+Usually the approach consists of the following discrete steps:
 1. Requirements
 	1. Initialization
 	2. Planning